Skip to content

 Step 3: Configure Sampling

-Create SERVICE_A and SERVICE_B, configure sampling 5% for SERVICE_A, and SERVICE_B is collected by default.
+Create SERVICE_A and SERVICE_B, configure sampling at 5% for SERVICE_A, and use the default collection for SERVICE_B.

-When creating, you need to reference ddtrace and set service name, service name mapping relationship, project name, environment name and version number related information through environment variable, and to configure DataKit trace API service address (the specific address is 9529 depending on DataKit address).
+When creating them, reference DDtrace and set the service name, service name mapping relationship, and configure the project name, environment name, version number information through environment variables.
+Additionally, configure the DataKit trace API service address (the specific address depends on the DataKit address with port number 9529).

 1. SERVICE_A